 Pre-Condition: Bob has consented to participate a diabetes research relating to medication adherence.
 Bob is accepted in the study and is enrolled

 Description of Care: The purpose of the research study is to measure Bob’s adherence to his diabetes care.
 Dr. Rick Researcher is the primary investigator of the research study.
-His team gathers and evaluate data on the diabetes care Bob receives and the type of care providers providing Bob’s diabetes care.
+His team gathers and evaluates data on the diabetes care Bob receives and the type of care providers providing Bob’s diabetes care.
 Bob is seen by a nurse who is a sub-investigator for the study in Bob’s city.
 The nurse conducts an enrollment interview and administers a survey questionnaire about Bob’s knowledge of his DM and his self-management.
 She also obtains Bob’s consent to access his records related to his care in the other facilities where he is seen.
 He will return every 6 months for a follow-up visit with the study nurse for a period of 3 years.

 Post Condition: Any updates or changes to Bob’s care and the various care teams are shared.